 It was quite an experience to see the carcasses hanging in the coolers, watch the cutters and packers, and to see the animals in the holding pens, awaiting slaughter.
 Since they were finished with their work for the day on the kill floor, we weren’t able to observe that part of the process; however, Mr. Maltby showed us all of the equipment and explained how the workers are trained in humane slaughter techniques.

-Also, after the animals arrive and before they are slaughtered, they are placed in a very nice holding pen where they get plenty and water.
-They also get some feed if they are going to be there overnight.
+Also, after the animals arrive and before they are slaughtered, they are placed in a holding pen where they get plenty of water.
+They are also given feed if they are going to be there overnight.
 The pen area is well-lit, well-ventilated, and quite spacious.

 The large state-of-the-art cutting and packing room was quite impressive to see.
 The workers were very focused on their tasks and everything, including the floor, was meticulously clean.